chysomm62/chysomm62/README.md

 ## :wave:Hello!
 Nice to have you here :love_you_gesture:

-<p> My name is Chisom, I am a Front-end developer. :woman_technologist: I like to build amazing beautiful things.
+<p> My name is Chisom, I am a ReactJs Front-end developer. :woman_technologist: I like to build amazing beautiful things.
 I am open for front-end develoment jobs.
 I can cook with NextJs.</p>

 - 😄 Pronouns: she/her
 - ⚡ Fun fact: Studied Microbiology in the university